-<page-header><text><text><text><text><text><text><text><text> given my word," a sufficient defence against the pressure of their party friends.
-Some critics may object to the form of the pledge sug-gested upon the ground that it is upon the lines of the old policy of dealing with the candidates as individuals and not of refusing to work for all Liberals as such.
+Some critics may object to the form of the pledge suggested upon the ground that it is upon the lines of the old policy of dealing with the candidates as individuals and not of refusing to work for all Liberals as such.
 I do not believe that there is the smallest chance that we should get the great majority of Liberal women to adopt this latter policy, even granted that it was desirable, which I do not myself hold.
-A study of the recent division lists certainly does not favour the view of those who think that our cause would fare any better at the hands of a Unionist Government than at those of a Liberal one.
-Our aim ought to be in the future as it has been in the past, to fill the House with those plcdged to active support of Women's Suffrage, and to trust to the House at length forcing the Government to do its will.-I am, yours faithfully.
+A study of the recent division lists certainly does not to recent the view of those who think that one were ward force. any better at the hands of a Unionist Government than at those of a Liberal one.
+Our aim ought to be in the future as it has been in the past, to fill the House with those pledged to active support of Women's Suffrage, and to trust to the House at length forcing the Government to do its will.-I

+m, yours faithfully,

 ELEANOR F. RATHBONE (Hon.
 Sec.
+Liverpool Society

-Liverpool Society for Women's Suffrage).
+for Women's Suffrage).

 Greenbank, Liverpool, E., 5th August, 1910.

-SUFFRAGE OR PARTY
+SUFFRAGE OR PARTY.